Contingencyplana/picture_books_ai_1/a0_0_treasury_of_fairytales/a0_3_the_bridge_of_kind_questions/page18.md

 # Page 18

-You ask what future the other hopes to reach.
+You affirm, "That goal matters; I hear it well."
-The span aligns with their quiet answer.
+An eighteenth plank brightens in agreement.

-// Code Task: bridge_q_p18() → RESULT: "Stub."
+// Code Task: bk4_p18_affirm() → RESULT: "Stub."
 [python]
-def bridge_q_p18():
+def bk4_p18_affirm():
-    """Return the deterministic placeholder value for Page 18.""" return "Stub."
+    return "Stub."
-[Illustration: Eighteenth plank shimmering with a faint projection of a horizon.]
+[Illustration: Eighteenth plank glowing with a soft checkmark of light over a shared horizon.]